neverfap-deluxe/nfd-api/ebook/vol-1/vol-1.md

 * * *

 Truth was, I was doing almost everything right.
 Yet none of that actually mattered, because it was those small things that I wasn't doing, which made the other 90% of my effort null.
-Today I want to share what those things are with you are, and why they were arguably more important than anything I'd done up until then.
+Today I want to share with you what those things were, and why they were arguably more important than anything I'd done up until then.
 I suppose there were two main things that happened, which helped me better understand exactly what I had to do to address my porn addiction.
 And it all happened within the space of a few weeks.

 ### For starters I had a breakdown.